How one guy’s simple goal, and one woman’s determination led to Oprah’s “all-time favorite guest”

 She began by working on her elementary school education.
 Then she got a GRE certificate.
 This determined woman attracted the attention of the Heifer staff in her area.
 She was encouraged to go further and received a scholarship to go to Oklahoma State University.
 Her mother sold a cow and other villagers sold small livestock to help send Tererai and her family to the United States.

-It never came easy.
-She was at times so destitute that she resorted to getting food from the trash.
+It never came easy in Oklahoma either.
+At times she was so destitute she resorted to getting food from the trash.
 Some kind people in the university community rallied to help her.
 Tererai pressed on and earned her bachelor’s degree.

 And then her masters.